-Length of Approval Approval Criteria Initial authorization All drugs listed in policy may be approved up to 3 months.
-Re-authorization criteria Future re-authorization of all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
+All other reviews for all drugs listed in policy may be approved up to 3 months.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for re- authorization of all drugs listed in the policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.